 Consider your car’s use and cover that risk only.
 If you plan to travel 2,000 miles in a year, will never use your car to commute to work, and always park it in a high-security garage, make sure your insurer knows, as lower risks attract lower premiums.

 Keep it clean

-It might sound obvious, but neglect your car all winter with no washing and waxing and come summer when you want to spruce it up in the sun, you might find the paint is dull and wheels are flaking.
+It might sound obvious, but neglect your car all winter with no washing, waxing, or putting on the car cover and come summer when you want to spruce it up in the sun, you would find the paint is dull and the wheels are flaking.
 You’ve just wiped a huge chunk of value off your car.